-One common tactic for paying off debt is a balance transfer.
-Many credit card issuers offer balance transfer credit cards with zero percent introductory APR periods that allow you to transfer existing debts to a new credit card so you can pay it down without added interest.
-This means every dollar you pay goes directly toward your revolving balance and helps get you out of debt more quickly.
+Many credit card issuers offer balance transfer credit cards with introductory 0 percent APR periods that let you transfer existing debts to a new credit card and temporarily avoid interest charges.
+Every dollar you pay goes directly toward your transferred balance, giving you the opportunity to erase debt more quickly and improve your credit score.

 What is a balance transfer?